Setono/SyliusTagBagPlugin/README.md

         "setono/sylius-tag-bag-plugin": "Use it if you don't want to override shop's layout.html.twig" },
     "require-dev": {
-        "setono/sylius-tag-bag-plugin": "^0.1.0"
+        "setono/sylius-tag-bag-plugin": "^1.0"
     }
 }
 ```

 Note, that `setono/sylius-tag-bag-plugin` should be development dependency to
 give your plugin user (application developer) a chance to not use it if he
-already have overriden Shop's `layout.html.twig` in his application
+already have overriden the shop's `layout.html.twig` in his application
-with required by `Setono/TagBagBundle` (see https://github.com/Setono/TagBagBundle#usage).
+which is required by `Setono/TagBagBundle` (see [github.com/Setono/TagBagBundle#usage](https://github.com/Setono/TagBagBundle#usage)).

 ### Add next blocks to plugin's `README.md`